 How to communicate with your boss

-The proper communication with your superiors is essential for establishing a good professional relationship.
+Proper communication with your superiors is essential for establishing a good professional relationship.
 Here are some good practices that you could resort to in time of need:

 #1.
 Make sure to write down all your questions before a formal meeting with your boss.
-This way you will look prepared, interested and professional.
+This way you will look prepared, interested, and professional.

 #2.
 Never ask your superior “why” – instead, ask them “for what reasons” because why is always an accusation.